 At the lower end of the spectrum are stripper wells, often called marginal wells.
 These are low-producing wells that typically deliver a small number of barrels per day.
 In many definitions used by industry groups and regulators, a stripper oil well is one that produces around 15 barrels of oil per day or less over a twelve-month period.

 Individually, stripper wells do not produce much.
 Collectively, they can make up a large share of the total number of wells in mature fields.
-They can provide modest but ongoing production for many years, but they also raise important questions about economics, emissions, and eventual plugging and abandonment.
+This stripper and marginal oil well production can provide modest but ongoing output for many years, but it also raises important questions about economics, emissions, and eventual plugging and abandonment.

 Average Daily Oil Well Production vs. the Distribution of Wells

 When people ask, “How many barrels per day does the average oil well produce?” they are usually hoping for a single, simple number.
-In reality, any average hides a very uneven distribution.
+In reality, any figure that describes the average oil well production per day hides a very uneven distribution.

 In many regions, a relatively small number of high-output wells account for a large share of total production.
 At the same time, a very large number of wells produce only modest volumes each day.
 That means the “average” daily production figure may be higher than what most individual wells actually produce.